 Abu Hamza himself was not arrested in connection with that probe.
 But despite being denied a base, he preached outside its gates every Friday.

 This bizarre stand-off between Abu Hamza and the authorities continued into 2004.
 Then, Washington named Abu Hamza as a "terrorist facilitator with a global reach" and he was arrested pending extradition.

 Five months later, he was charged with 15 UK offences associated with his sermons and terror handbooks found at his home.
 He was convicted on 11 counts and was jailed for seven years.'Radical star'

 The American authorities continued to pursue his extradition.
 Following an eight-year legal battle, he was finally extradited in 2012.

-He will now stand trial in New York, accused of offences including plotting to to set up a terror camp in rural Oregon, intending to provide support for terrorists in Afghanistan and in connection with the 1998 Yemen attack.
+He went on trial in New York, accused of offences including plotting to set up a terror camp in rural Oregon, intending to provide support for terrorists in Afghanistan and in connection with the 1998 Yemen attack.

-But he will not go to a supermax prison - like many other terrorists - if convicted.
+He will not go to a supermax prison - where many people convicted of such offences in the US are sent.
 That was a concession to satisfy the European Court of Human Rights when it was considering his extradition appeal.